JQHY/ovrthrow/README.md

 The directory 'OVRTHROW Source Files' contains all the source code to run the project in Unity.
 This can then be used to make Unity Builds.

-If you want to quickly run the game, you can unzip OVRTHROW_BUILD.zip, and run the OVRTHROW.exe application.
+If you want to quickly run the game, you can unzip OVRTHROW.zip, and run the OVRTHROW.exe application.
 For more information, see the "Quick start guide" in "Ovrthrow User Manual.pdf".

 ## Setup & Requirements